red teaming

 PSN_KV_Red_Teaming_5

-Every company has Red Teaming very individual requirements and requirements.
+Every company has individual requirements and conditions when it comes to Red Teaming.

 We do justice to this by defining tailor-made objectives and framework conditions in coordination with your company in a threat modeling workshop.